Microscopic derivation of superconductor-insulator boundary conditions for Ginzburg-Landau theory revisited. Enhanced superconductivity at boundaries with and without magnetic field: The boundary conditions beyond the de Gennes approximation

-Therefore in one-dimensional GL theory, the boundary term for the interface between a superconductor and a vacuum \eqref{gamma_res} has negative microscopically derived prefactor $\gamma$.
+Therefore, in one-dimensional GL theory, there is a boundary term for the interface between a superconductor and a vacuum \eqref{gamma_res}.
+The term has a negative microscopically derived prefactor $\gamma$.
 This implies that the gap is increased near the boundary and there are superconducting boundary states \cite{samoilenka2020boundary}.
-The conclusion applies both to quasi-free and band fermions.
+The conclusion applies both to quasifree and band fermions.